-Following national recommendations, TONHC resumed administration of the J&J/Janssen vaccine with no adverse effects reported.
-Moderna and J&J/Janssen vaccines are offered at TONHC for all adults over 18 years of age.
-To date, TONHC has administered over 14,500 COVID-19 vaccines.
-The Food and Drug Administration is reviewing the possible authorization of COVID-19 vaccines for adolescents.
+TONHC offers Moderna and J&J/Janssen vaccines for all adults over 18 years of age.
+To date, TONHC has administered over 14,800 COVID-19 vaccines.
+This week, US Food and Drug Administration (FDA) and the Centers for Disease Control and Prevention (CDC) authorized COVID-19 vaccinations in ages 12 years and older.
+TONHC plans to offer COVID-19 vaccines to children ages 12 years and older by June 1st.
 TONHC will notify the public when vaccines become available for new age groups.